xy-241/CS-Notes/content/OS/Memory/Memory Safety.md

 tags:
   - OS
 Creation Date: 2024-01-13, 21:20
-Last Date: 2024-01-16T16:41:57+08:00
+Last Date: 2024-01-20T17:59:51+08:00
 References:
 draft:
 ---
 ## Abstract
 ---
 - Ensure a program get and only get expected data from [[Main Memory]] and [[Register]]
-- To achieve Memory Safety, we need to achieve the *absence* of *undefined behavior*
+- To achieve Memory Safety, we need to achieve the **absence of undefined behaviour**

 >[!note]
 >It can be perfectly safe to have a pointer to freed memory in a [[Address Space#Stack Segment]] frame.
 The important thing is to not _use_ that pointer again, e.g. by reading it or freeing it.